Ninjonik/Ninjonik/README.md

 ## :sassy_man:  About Me
-- :student: I like travelling, experiencing and learning new things about the world around us.
+- :student: I like travelling, experiencing and learning new things about the world around me.

 <br>